prithivrajmu/extract-data-from-pdf/DEVELOPMENT.md

 Before submitting a PR:
 1. ✅ Run `black .` to format code
-2. ✅ Run `ruff check .` to check linting
+2. ✅ Run `flake8` to check linting
-3. ✅ Run `mypy .` to check types
+3. ✅ Run `pytest` to ensure all tests pass
-4. ✅ Run `pytest` to ensure all tests pass
+4. ✅ Update documentation if needed

-5. ✅ Update documentation if needed
+**Note:** Ruff and MyPy can be run manually for additional checks but are not required for CI.